Contact Us: studentsuccess@sandiego.edu

 The 30 unit program will consist of ten courses.
 Courses will be offered year-round with three semesters every year; Spring, Summer, and Fall.
 Each semester will last 14 weeks.
 Students will take two courses per semester.
 Courses will run for seven weeks each with a one or two week break in between semesters.
 This intensive format will allow students to focus on one course at a time and to still complete the degree program in 20 months.

-This course is an introduction to probability and statistical concepts and their applications in solving real-world problems.
-This prerequisite course provides a solid background in the application of probability and statistics that will form the basis for fundamental and advanced techniques in AI.
+This course is an introduction to probability and statistical concepts and their applications in solving real-world problems, as well as an introduction to coding in Python.
+This introductory course provides a solid background in the application of probability and statistics that will form the basis for advanced AI methods.
 Statistical concepts, probability theory, random and multivariate variables, data and sampling distributions, descriptive statistics, and hypothesis testing will be covered.
-The use of computer-based applications for the performance of basic statistics will be utilized.
+In addition, the use of Python for the performance of basic statistics will be covered in this course.
 Covered topics include the numerical and graphical description of data, elements of probability, sampling distributions, probability distribution functions, estimation of population parameters, and hypothesis tests.
-This course will combine the learnings from texts with practical problem-solving skills required to understand the probabilistic concepts in a variety of AI-related problems.
+This course will combine the learnings from texts, case studies, and standard organizational processes with practical problem-solving skills to present, structure, and plan the problem as it would be presented in large enterprises and execute the steps in a structured analytics process.
+Team collaboration, professional presenting, and academic writing will be covered as well through a final team project.

 Recent advances in big data, computational power, smart homes, and autonomous vehicles have rendered artificial intelligence (AI) as a major technological revolution in engineering and computer science.
-The goal of this course is to introduce students to the fundamental principles, techniques, challenges, and applications of AI, deep learning, and natural language processing.
+The goal of this course is to introduce students to the fundamental principles, techniques, challenges, and applications of AI, machine learning, and natural language processing.
 Topics covered include heuristic search and optimization techniques, genetic algorithms, machine learning, neural networks, and natural language understanding.
-Several applications of AI and deep learning will be explored including computer vision, pattern recognition, image processing, biomedical systems, internet of things, and robotics.
+Several applications of AI will be explored, including computer vision, pattern recognition, image processing, biomedical systems, Internet of Things, and robotics.

 Neural networks have enjoyed several waves of popularity over the past half-century.
 The many applications of neural networks include apps that identify people in photos, automated vision systems for large-scale object recognition, smart home appliances that recognize continuous, natural speech, self-driving cars, and software that translates from any language to any other language.
-In this course, we’ll learn the fundamental principles and concepts of neural networks and state-of-the-art approaches to deep learning.
-Students will learn to design neural network architectures and training methods using hands-on assignments.
-Students will read current research articles to appreciate state-of-the-art approaches and real-world applications.
-We will learn and use a critical software tool for modern deep learning: TensorFlow.
+In this course, students will learn the fundamental principles and concepts of neural networks and state-of-the-art approaches to deep learning using in-demand Python packages, such as TensorFlow and PyTorch.
+Students will learn to design neural network architectures and training methods using hands-on assignments and will perform comprehensive final projects in this course.

-This course is focused on understanding a variety of ways to represent human language as computational systems, and how to exploit those representations to develop programs for translation, summarization, extracting information, question answering, natural interfaces to databases, and conversational agents.
+This course is focused on understanding a variety of ways to represent human language as computational systems and how to exploit those representations to develop programs for translation, summarization, extracting information, question answering, natural interfaces to databases, and conversational agents.
 This course will include concepts central to Machine Learning (discrete classification, probability models) and to Linguistics (morphology, syntax, semantics).
-We’ll learn computational treatments of words, sounds, sentences, meanings, and conversations.
-We’ll understand how probabilities and real-world text data can help.
-We’ll explore state-of-the-art approaches to applications such as translation and information extraction.
-We will introduce some high-level formalisms (e.g., regular expressions) and tools (e.g., Python) that can greatly simplify prototype implementation.
-Students will learn techniques to address the social impact of natural language processing such as demographic bias, exclusion, and overgeneralization.
+Students will learn computational treatments of words, sounds, sentences, meanings, and conversations.
+Students will understand how probabilities and real-world text data can help.
+The course covers some high-level formalisms (e.g., regular expressions) and tools (e.g., Python) that can greatly simplify prototype implementation.
+Students will learn techniques to address the social impact of natural language processing, such as demographic bias, exclusion, and overgeneralization.

 This course provides an introduction to computer vision.
-Topics covered include fundamentals of image formation, camera imaging, feature detection and extraction, motion estimation and tracking, image processing, object and scene recognition.
-Students will learn fundamental concepts of computer vision as well as hands-on experience for solving real-world vision problems.
-Students will acquire knowledge on applying ethically responsible techniques and fairness in computer vision applications.
+Computer vision uses a combination of traditional AI, machine learning, image processing, and mathematical theories to provide ways of programming a computer to understand visual imagery, whether a static picture, stereo vision for a robot, or motion from video.
+Topics covered include fundamentals of feature detection and extraction, motion estimation and tracking, image processing, and object and scene recognition.
+Students will learn fundamental concepts of computer vision as well as gain hands-on experience in solving real-world vision problems.
+A variety of tools will be introduced in this course, but the main focus will be on Python and OpenCV, as well as TensorFlow and Keras.

 Recent advances in smart devices and technologies have enabled cars, smartphones, TVs, refrigerators, and several other devices to be connected to each other to build, operate, and manage the physical world.
-The Internet of Things (IoT), has great potential to impact how individuals live and work by providing a source of innovative decision making.
-The design of the IoT requires the understanding of software, sensors, networks, and data analytics.
-To prepare our students as forerunners in AI, this course will introduce a wide range of topics in the broad areas of IoT and data analytics and provide hands-on learning experiences and real-world applications.
-Students will acquire knowledge on the ethics and law in IoT-enabled systems.
-Concepts in IoT ethics such as data security, privacy, trustworthiness, and transparency of data will be discussed in detail.
+The Internet of Things (IoT) has significant potential to impact how individuals live and work by providing the tools necessary for innovative decision-making.
+The application of AI in IoT requires an understanding of machine learning algorithms, sensors, networking, and data analytics.
+To prepare our students as forerunners in AI, this course will introduce and practice a wide range of topics in the broad areas of IoT and data analytics and provide hands-on learning experiences and real-world applications.
+In addition, students will acquire knowledge of the ethics and law in IoT-enabled systems.
+Concepts in IoT ethics, such as data security, privacy, trustworthiness, and transparency of data, will be discussed in detail.

-In this course, students learn how the knowledge and skills acquired in the Master’s program can be directly applied to develop AI-enabled systems.
+In this course, students learn how the knowledge and skills acquired in the Master's program can be directly applied to develop AI-enabled systems.
 Students will apply skills acquired in the program to effectively address ethical, moral, and social issues in their design process.
-Students work in teams and participate in the identification of a problem, develop a project proposal outlining an approach to the problem’s solution, implement the proposed solution, and test or evaluate the result.
+Students work in teams and participate in the identification of a problem, develop a project proposal outlining an approach to the problem’s solution, implement the proposed solution, and test or evaluate the result in this Capstone using tools and technologies that were taught through the entire program.

 This list is helpful resources that will set you up for success.
 Haven’t written in APA formatting since your undergraduate program?
 We’ve got you covered!
 Want to know what type of computer you will need?
 No problem.
 We have listed helpful resources below.